sahithyandev/s2/src/content/docs/program-construction/02-memory-management.md

 ### Garbage Collection

-Garbage collection is a process where free unused memory is detected using various algorithms and freed.
-This process is handled by a garbage collector.
+A process where free unused memory is detected using various algorithms and freed.
+Handled by a garbage collector.
 Garbage collectors are preferred because otherwise, the deallocation must be done manually by programmers which is very error-prone and time-consuming.

 :::note[Terminal programs]